lucformalmethodscourse/lucformalmethodscourse.github.io/source/20-logic.rst

 **Logical Formulation**:

-1. Premise: :math:`p \implies q` (If it is sunny outside, then we will go for a walk.)
+1. Premise: :math:`p \Rightarrow q` (If it is sunny outside, then we will go for a walk.)
 2. Premise: :math:`p` (It is sunny outside.)
 3. Conclusion: :math:`q` (Therefore, we will go for a walk.)